-Waivers are a permission granted by the other teams in Major League Baseball to allow a team to do a player move which would not normally be allowed by the rules.
+Waivers are a permission granted by the other teams in Major League Baseball to allow a team to proceed with a player move which would not normally be allowed by the rules.
 In other words, opposing teams waive their objection to the move.
 Waivers are only in use during the season.
-Currently, the season is divided into three waiver periods: opening day through the fortieth day of the season, the forty-first day through July 31, and August 1st to the end of the season.
+Currently, the season is divided into three waiver periods: opening day through the fortieth day of the season, the forty-first day through July 31st, and August 1st to the end of the season.

 Currently, each team may add up to seven names to waivers on any single business day.
 The other teams have 48 hours to make a claim.
 When two teams claim the same player, it is not first come first served.
 Teams in the same league as the waiving team have precedence over teams from the other league.
 Precedence for two teams from the same league is by poorer winning percentage.

 When a team needs to make room on the 25-man roster and does not wish to move a player with options to the minors, an unwanted player can be designated for assignment.
 This assignment is irrevocable and frees up a place on both the 25-man and 40-man roster.
 The team has ten days to trade/sell him (after July 31st he will have to pass through trade waivers), lose him on a waiver claim, release him (if he passes through unconditional release waivers), or outright him to a minor league roster (if he passes through outright waivers).
 Unlike waivers, a player can be designated for assignment on weekends and holidays.